 Sepsis and the Neonatal Patient

 Sepsis, also known as septicemia, is a toxic condition caused by the spread of invading organisms, or their by-products, through the bloodstream or in other tissue in the body.
-Sepsis is not just an infection, but includes a spectrum of symptoms of systemic inflammatory response syndrome (SIRS) to septic shock (Anderson, 2015; Caple, 2016).
+Sepsis is not just an infection but includes a spectrum of symptoms from systemic inflammatory response syndrome (SIRS) to septic shock (Anderson, 2015; Caple, 2016).

 Neonatal sepsis occurs within the first 30 days of life, although some late-onset sepsis has been described within the first 90 days of life, particularly when related to prematurity (Gardner, Carter, Enzman-Hines, & Hernandez, 2016).